meganesu/personal-site-v2/src/blog/2010s-decade-review.md

 2013:
 * Spring
+* Started finding a groove in CS classes.
+Started asking more questions (because I had a solid group of friends and I realized that none of them knew what was going on either).
 * CSCI 402 - Operating Systems (Faber)
     * Class before midterms and final, to prep for the exam.
 Went through the slides ahead of time, writing up huge lists of questions and things I didn't understand.
 I started out asking only one or two questions in the exam prep lecture.
 After a few questions, I looked around nervously to see if there were other people who had questions of their own to ask.
 But when no one else raised their hand, I figured, "Well, if no one else is going to ask questions, then I will."
 It's the first time I really started participating during lectures.
 I had these long bullet lists of questions and things I didn't understand from going through the slides on my own.
 At first, I was a little nervous to be hogging most of the professor's focus, and I remember looking around to see if there were other people who had questions and were trying to jump into the conversation.
 But when I saw that no one else was taking my silence as an opportunity to jump in, I figured I might as well just keep asking my own questions.
 It was the first time I had really participated vocally in a lecture.
 I thought that people might get annoyed with me for asking so many questions, but they didn't seem to mind.
 Or if they did, they kept quiet about it.
 And I think the professor appreciated that someone was actually trying to take advantage of the study session he had planned.
 I remember following him (with a few other students) to his office hours after those classes, still trying to clarify my understanding and scribbling notes in the margins of my sheet of questions.
 At some point later on (maybe during my senior year?), he sent out an email recommending a few students for an internship or a job at some university-affiliated organization, and I was surprised to be included on the list.
 I didn't end up pursuing it, but it felt nice to be picked out of the crowd.
     * "Oh, NO ONE knows what's going on."